 Traveling to Croatia?
-Here are 10 items you must taste when it comes to authentic Croatian food.
+Here are 10 items you must taste when it comes to Croatian food.
 From cheese, to liquors, desserts, and seafood, you’ll find a lot of Italian influence, fine wines, and European cafe culture when visiting Croatia.

 1. Pag Cheese